bitcoin-global/bitcoin-global/README.md

 What is Bitcoin Global?
 ----------------

-By introducing smaller blocks of 400KB, Bitcoin Global implements a sustainable economic model for all chain participants, ensuring at the same time that decentralization and profitability are maintained.
+By introducing smaller blocks of 400KB, Bitcoin Global, a Bitcoin hardfork, implements a sustainable economic model for all chain participants, ensuring at the same time that decentralization and profitability are maintained.
 Most importantly, smaller blocks translate to a higher total number of nodes due to lesser computational power requirements and more nodes on the other side ensure an increased degree of decentralization.